Toma400/Nimfire/readme.md

 w.finish()
 ```
 For more code examples, visit `examples` folder.
-You can also look at `examples/games`
+You can also look at `examples/apps`
-for tutorial games.
-They serve as current most up-to-date and extensive
-documentation outside (a bit messily written) source code.
+for tutorial apps done step by step to showcase more abstract use of Nimfire.
+Additionally, module functions are slowly documented in [this](examples/functions.md)
+Markdown file.

 ---
 ### Features